Tasguent agadir: Tourism

 In 1950, at the onset of tourism in Morocco which preceded independence, the Agadir of Tasguent was the only agadir and one of the only points of interest in the Anti-Atlas to be registered.

 In 2000, the Tasguent and Id Aïssa in Amtoudi agadirs, are considered as the two principal examples of agadirs in Morocco.

 However, the development of tourism in agadirs created important social problems.
-The agadirs have long been, beyond their defensive function, as the main life center for the local tribes.
+The agadirs have long been used, beyond their defensive function, as the main life center for the local tribes.
 This social and spiritual function can be lost when those fortresses are adapted for tourism.
 The opposite is also observed, the difficulty of maintaining these climate sensitive places mainly built in adobe leads to their rapid deterioration without substantial investment often inseparable from tourism.

 Interior layout

 The forecourt of the agadir was probably used to accommodate livestock in times of crisis.
 The building is built on a rock base and is defended by a defensive wall.
 The individual granaries (sometimes called "cisterns" or "cells") are lined up side by side and one above the other in three to six stories.
 The cells on the upper floors are accessible by stone steps or notched trunks.
 Each storage cell is closed by a wooden door, often decorated and usually with an opening allowing the free movement of cats ensuring a low rodent population.
 The celles are separated from each other by stone partitions.